index

 See Flaws for problems.

 The ROM interface is based on a postcard of the Blue Hole of Castalia.
 The Blue Hole, located in the Firelands of Ohio, is a bottomless spring fed by an underground river.
 The Blue Hole is a tear in the fabric of the world, a secret scene.
-It had to close recently because the owners couldn't afford to make the site accessible to wheel chairs.
+It was closed recently because the owners couldn't afford to make the site accessible to wheel chairs.

-The rom content is programmed by David Thomas and Simon Lucas.
-Mr Lucas is a longtime Ubu fan and a lecturer at a university near Mr Thomas' home in London.
+The rom content wass programmed by David Thomas and Simon Lucas.
+Mr. Lucas is a longtime Ubu fan and a lecturer at a university near Mr. Thomas' home in London.
 Many artists release multimedia titles but fewer than a handful actually program the code themselves.
-This is the third Enhanced CD Mr Thomas has programmed in the last year.
+This is the third Enhanced CD Mr. Thomas has programmed in the last year.

 The packaging is a digipak designed by John Thompson, the designer/promoter who's designed nearly every Pere Ubu release for the last 21 years.